visualanalyticshealthcare/homepage/content/2022/index.md

-Title: VAHC 2022 (13th workshop on Visual Analytics in Healthcare)
+---
-Category: 2022
+title: "VAHC 2022 (13th workshop on Visual Analytics in Healthcare)"
-Date: 2022-03-21
+summary: "In conjunction with AMIA 2022 Annual Symposium, November 5, 2022"
-Slug: index
+navTitle: "Home"
-Authors: VAHC Committee
+order: 0
-Summary: In conjunction with AMIA 2022 Annual Symposium, November 5, 2022
+---
 Now in its 13th year, the Workshop on Visual Analytics in Healthcare (VAHC) is the premier research event exploring the application of data visualization and visual analytics to biomedicine.
 VAHC 2022 will bring together medical experts, leading scientists, and visionaries to discuss opportunities and challenges in using visual analytics techniques to help patients, clinicians, public health researchers, and others leverage the power of complex health datasets.

 For information about all previous VAHC events and to access the open-access proceedings from each of the previous workshops, please see [past events](./past-events.html).